dsccommunity/ActiveDirectoryDsc/README.md

 ### Unreleased

 * Add PasswordNeverResets parameter to xADUser to facilitate user lifecycle management
+* Update appveyor.yml to use the default template.
+* Added default template files .gitattributes, and .gitignore, and .vscode folder.
-* Added xADForestProperties: New resource to manage User and Principal Name Suffixes for a Forest
+* Added xADForestProperties: New resource to manage User and Principal Name Suffixes for a Forest.

 ### 2.21.0.0

 * Added xADObjectPermissionEntry